Why would I see a counselor?

 When do you refer to other providers?

 This happens in many instances.
 If the student prefers, the counselor can assist him/her with locating a local provider that may better meet their needs.
-If the issues are indicative of a serious mental health disorder, are life-threatening, or may require medical intervention; there may be a need to refer to a higher level of care such as provided by the local mental health center.
+If the issues indicated are life-threatening or require medical intervention; there may be a need to refer to a higher level of care such as provided by the local mental health center.
 But once again, the counselor will assist you in all of these.

 How do I schedule an appointment?